Yes, Spider plants can benefit from eggshells, as it’s a natural source of calcium.

 Once you have added eggshells to the plant, you can water the plant.

+Here, the watering stage is quite important because it helps settle the powder in the soil.
 If you have already watered the plant, you can use a garden spray to achieve the same outcome.

+You don’t want to have an overwatering situation in the pot.
 So, it is always a good idea to spray the soil.

+Eggshells can be added to pretty much all the plants in your garden.
+This includes indoor as well as outdoor plants.
 Since eggshells provide calcium to the plants, you can use a few tablespoons of eggshell powder for each plant.

 For spider plants, you can use any natural fertilizer like compost or vermicompost.